fhernandez04/CloudEX4/README.md

 ```
 * You must open the `<port>` in your firewall rules
 * You must submit the K8s Proxy endpoint with the format `http://<endpoint>:<port>`

-#### Tests

-- 40% of the grade comes from:

-  1. Using an insolated MongoDB instance, the submission server will download, configure, and
-  run all of your images.
-(10 pts).
-  2. Using the isolated instance, the submission server will perform tests to the
-  different available endpoints (45 pts).
-  3. Using your VM, the submission server will perform tests with the given endpoint
-  and check that you are running **NGINX** with proper configuration (45 pts).
-Please
-  make sure the port in the given port matches the exposed one for NGINX.

-- 60% of the grade comes from:
-  1. Using the K8s Proxy Endpoint, the submission server will query certain resource
-  descriptions to seek for the resources specified in "The Challenge" section.

 ### Important Information